 Along the project outcome dimension, the AIMM system assesses a project’s effects on stakeholders, the economy, as well as the environment and society.

-STAKEHOLDER EFFECTS assess the net incremental benefits that accrue from an IFC intervention.
-Stakeholders include the customers, suppliers, and employees of the company receiving financing, as well as local communities.
-In cases where the client is a financial intermediary, stakeholders will include recipients of loans or other financial services.
+Assess the incremental benefits that accrue from an IFC intervention for customers, suppliers, employees of the company receiving financing, as well as local communities.
+For financial intermediaries, stakeholders include recipients of loans or other financial services.

-ECONOMY-WIDE EFFECTS are those indirect or induced economic outcomes, including externalities and spillovers that are generated by the project’s linkages to the economy.
-When relevant, IFC uses economic modeling tools to estimate these effects (mainly on value added and job creation).
+Constitute indirect or induced economic outcomes like externalities and spillovers that are generated by the project’s linkages to the economy.
+IFC uses economic modeling tools to estimate ex-ante effects on value added and job creation.

 Market Outcomes